thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 of BatchTokenResponse.token_responses using the protocol associated to BatchTokenRequest.token_type.

 If the element has a size of 0, the Client MUST ignore this token, and continue processing the next token.

-If the issuance protocol defines it, the Client finalizes these tokens.
-If this function fails, the Client aborts the protocol.
-Token verification is unchanged.
+The Client finalizes each deserialized TokenResponse using the matching TokenRequest according to the corresponding finalization procedure defined by the token type.

 # Security considerations {#security-considerations}